An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

-For the Riemann zeta function, these are the \emph{Kummer congruences}, which played a role in his classification of irregular primes, and which provided significant motivation for Theorem \ref{thm:kubota-leopoldt}.
-This gives an alternative way of viewing $p$-adic $L$-functions: as a $p$-adic analytic object that packages together systematic congruences between $L$-values. \end{remark}
+For the Riemann zeta function, these are the \emph{(generalised) Kummer congruences}, which played a role in his classification of irregular primes, and which provided significant motivation for Theorem \ref{thm:kubota-leopoldt}.
+This gives an alternative way of viewing $p$-adic $L$-functions: as $p$-adic analytic objects that package together systematic congruences between $L$-values. \end{remark}

-\begin{remark} The measure-theoretic interpretation of $p$-adic $L$-functions allows us to generalise to number fields in a clean and conceptual way. \begin{itemize} \item Let $F_\infty = \Q(\mu_{p^\infty})$ denote the field extension of $\Q$ obtained by adjoining all $p$-power roots of unity.
-This is a Galois extension of $\Q$ with $\Gal(F_\infty/\Q) \cong \Zp^\times$ via the cyclotomic character (see, for example, the notation at the start of Part II).
-Under this isomorphism, we can see $\zeta_p$ as a pseudo-measure on $\Gal(F_\infty/\Q)$.